oorestisime/gatsby-source-dropbox/README.md

 # gatsby-source-dropbox [![npm version](https://badge.fury.io/js/gatsby-source-dropbox.svg)](https://badge.fury.io/js/gatsby-source-dropbox)

 Source plugin for getting data from Dropbox account.

+If you want to work with Markdown files that include images, you also need to install [gatsby-remark-dropbox-images](https://www.npmjs.com/package/gatsby-remark-dropbox-images)

 ## Install